 - Record platter made of cast aluminum and a professional cartridge — high-quality lasts longer and works better

 If you need the ability to play CDs, tapes, radio or MP3s, this is the wrong turntable for you.
 The same is true if you want a self-contained unit that doesn’t need any additional external components.
 The AT-LP60 needs to be hooked up to external speakers of some kind.

-You do have the option to purchase a version with a USB port for only a few dollars more.
+It does come with a USB port, however.
 This means that you can record your vinyl collection to the digital format, which is a feature many customers are looking for.
 Apart from that, it just plays records.
 If that’s all you need and you don’t want to spend too much, look no further.